 A subsidized home is a concept introduced by the governments in some developed countries as an act of philanthropy with the help of housing corporations/associations, aiming to serve the poor.
-The biggest such policy can be found in the US where initially the governments responded to the plea where the projects were owned and operated by public authorities and what is subsidized housing.
+The biggest such policy can be found in the US, where initially the governments responded to the plea where the projects were owned and operated by public authorities and subsidized housing.

 What Does Subsidized Housing Mean?
 Subsidized housing is an example of what?

 Social housing offers a low-cost option to live without the fear of anytime eviction that is a common phenomenon in privately rented homes.

 Subsidized housing is not owned by the landlord.
 The private owners operate it for which they get subsidies.
 It may include non-profit/ profit organizations where the people in the low–income groups can get the benefits through vouchers or multifamily subsidies.

 In the UK, affordable or social housing is offered by the councils or associations, even though the number of such homes fell significantly in the 1980s and it was less than 4m in the 2000s.
 A 2017 report found such homes accounted for 17% of the total.